 The following tabs categorize law school learning outcomes using the structure of Standard 302.

 The first tab contains language of law school learning outcomes associated with Standard 302(a) – competency in (a) Knowledge and understanding of substantive and procedural law.

 The second tab contains language of law school learning outcomes associated with Standard 302(b) and (d) – competency in (b) Legal analysis and reasoning, legal research, problem-solving, and written and oral communication in the legal context; and (d) Other professional skills needed for competent and ethical participation as a member of the legal profession.
 This includes some “other professional skills” to the extent they are associated with communication and problem-solving, such as client interviewing, fact investigation, document drafting, negotiation, trial advocacy, etc.

 The third tab contains language of law school learning outcomes associated with Standards 302(c) and (d) – competency in (c) Exercise of proper professional and ethical responsibilities to clients and the legal system; and (d) Other professional skills needed for competent and ethical participation as a member of the legal profession.
 This includes some “other professional skills” associated with professional and ethical responsibilities such as cultural competence, integrity, diligence, self-directedness, teamwork, etc.

 The databases contained here were last evaluated by the Holloran Center for Ethical Leadership in the Professions on January 20, 2017.
-We anticipated updating the databases on a quarterly basis.
-We also anticipate maintaining an archived set of learning outcomes for each law school so that one can understand changes in learning outcomes over time
+We anticipate updating the databases on a quarterly basis.
+We also anticipate maintaining an archived set of learning outcomes for each law school so that one can understand changes in learning outcomes over time.